PolaOssama/Round-Robin-implementation-in-C/README.md

 ## THE IDEA
-You enter the no. of processes and it's burst time then the application will draw a Gantt Chart and give you :
+You enter the *no. of processes* , it's *burst time* and the *quantum number* then the application will draw a Gantt Chart and give you :
 * Arrival Time
 * Turn-arround Time
 * Waiting Time